skhg/postbox-monitor/README.md

 ### Resilient WiFi connectivity
 The WiFi network from my apartment upstairs might not always be available, due to various factors.
 So it's important the board can make a best effort to connect, but not waste time if the network or endpoint is unavailable at that moment.

-I use a simple backoff strategy which doubles the time interval between subsequent retries, up to a maximum of 24 hours.
+I use a simple fibonacci backoff strategy which increases the time interval between subsequent retries, up to a maximum of 24 hours.
 Every 24 hours the system pings home to report it's still alive, so there is no need to exceed this limit.

 ### Circuit diagram
 Here's a general overview: